Skip to content

 STRICT JSON FORMATTING RULE:

-2. SQL ESCAPING: To prevent SQL syntax errors, you MUST replace every single quote (') found within the text with two single quotes ('').
-For example: 'malware' becomes ''malware''.
+2. SQL ESCAPING: replace every single quote (') with two single quotes ('').

 REQUIRED OUTPUT (STRICT JSON ONLY):